noahehall/theBookOfNoah/0current/security/oauth.md

   - never use resource owner password grant type: its the only flow that requires a user to give up their credentials
     - just never use it, you dont want to be involved in the fallout
     - once a third party has your user creds, no mititation steps fkn matter
+  - log & track oauth requests (but not anything sensitive) so you can spot malicious behavior

 - scope naming conventions
   - be consistent